 - 14 oz. can cannellini or navy beans, drained and rinsed

-- 1 cup uncooked Nu Life Market pearled sorghum grain
+- 1 cup uncooked Nu Life Market pearled sorghum grain, may substitute any fully cooked grain

 - 2 bay leaves

-- 1-2 cups chopped baby spinach or baby kale, if desired
+- 1-2 cups chopped baby spinach or baby kale, as desired

 - chopped fresh Italian parsley and Parmesan cheese, grated or freshly shredded, for garnishing